ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The following holds for an Administrator.

-* It MUST support and understand the parameters 'ace-groupcomm-profile', 'exp' and 'group_policies', which are defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.
+* It MUST support and understand the parameters 'error', 'error_description', 'ace-groupcomm-profile', 'exp' and 'group_policies', which are defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.

-* It SHOULD support and understand the parameter 'error' defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.

-* If it supports and understands the parameter 'error', it MAY support and understand the parameter 'error_description' defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.

 * It MUST support and understand all the parameters listed in {{fig-ACE-Groupcomm-Parameters}}, with the following exceptions.